⚠️ We are currently updating our 2021/22 tax guidance across the website

 - foreign interest, unless it is relevant foreign income for remittance basis purposes

 Many of these sources of savings income, for example credit union and foreign interest, have always been paid without tax deducted at source.
-Conversely, other sources have always had tax deducted at source and this will not change.
+Conversely, other sources have always had tax deducted at source and there are no plans to change this.

-For example, tax will continue to be deducted automatically from certain forms of savings income such as interest distributions from authorised unit trusts and open-ended investment companies.
+For example, tax is deducted automatically from certain forms of savings income such as interest distributions from authorised unit trusts and open-ended investment companies.
 This is because HMRC think that investors in collective investment schemes are more likely than bank or building society depositors to be higher or additional rate taxpayers, and more likely to receive amounts in excess of the PSA.
-Tax will also continue to be deducted from interest paid on compensation, for example in the case of mis-selling of PPI, as this is likely to be a large one-off amount and may exceed the PSA.
+Tax is also still deducted from interest paid on compensation, for example in the case of mis-selling of PPI, as this is likely to be a large one-off amount and may exceed the PSA.

 If the tax deducted at source turns out to be excessive, you may be able to claim the tax back by filling in form R40 (or form R43 if living overseas) and sending it to HMRC.
 More information about this is available on our page How do I claim back tax on savings income?.
 We have also published separate guidance on how to claim back tax deducted at source on PPI pay-outs.